mikewhiteman/telegram-mandarin-tutor/README.md

 ## To Do:
-- [ ] Add support for multiple languages (ultimately a rather simple mapping exercise across the supported text <> to speech language libraries)
+- [ ] Add support for multiple languages (ultimately a rather simple mapping exercise across the supported languages in the Speech Recognition & TTS libraries)
-- [ ] Replace gTTS library with more realistic sounding alternatives. gTTS is a great, free offering but I think I can find fairly inexpensive alternatives that would provide a much more realistic sounding voice for the tutor.
+- [ ] Replace gTTS library with more realistic sounding alternatives. gTTS is a fantastic free service but I think I can find fairly inexpensive alternatives that would provide a much more realistic sounding voice for the Mandarin tutor.
+- [ ] Build conversation caching so the bot can recall recent conversations and hold conversations with multiple users at once